taking a walk in india and beyond

 April 27, 2011

-april 2010. anil book corner in connaught place is a favourite among english students of delhi university and enjoys a regular stream of loyal readers. the bookstore occupies hardly any space. it is like a big window stacked with books on the outside. it offers new and old titles at throwaway prices. the shop is over 30 years old and has survived all the structural changes that took place in the colonial connaught place area.
+april 2010. anil book corner in connaught place is a favourite among english students of delhi university and enjoys a regular stream of loyal readers. the bookstore occupies hardly any space. it is like a big window stacked with books on the outside. it offers new and old titles at throwaway prices. the shop is decades old and has survived all the structural changes that took place in the colonial connaught place area.